Social Justice, Identity, and Language in Oaxaca:

 How much does the program cost?

-$3,350 includes tuition, housing and food (2 meals per day), airport pickup and twice weekly transportation to the UABJO, orientation, all Saturday trips, and cultural workshops.
+Approximately $4,000 includes tuition, housing and food (2 meals per day), airport pickup, orientation, all Saturday trips, and cultural workshops.
+NOTE: This price will go down if more than six (6) students sign up.

 Airfare (as low as $400... check out https://www.kiwi.com), mandatory international health insurance ($27) and spending money are not included.